-- Close personal contact with anyone known to have a positive COVID-19 diagnosis over the past two weeks.
+- Close personal contact with anyone known to have a positive COVID-19 diagnosis within the past two weeks.

 - A fever of 100.4 over the last 72 hours.

-If any of the above apply to you, please stay home and worship with us online.
+If any of the above apply to you, we ask that you please stay home and worship with us online.

 Parking and Arrival